-- The URAL® motorcycle must be purchased from a Dealer within Australia who is authorized by Ural Australia to sell motorcycles.
-(See www.imz-ural.com.au for the authorized Ural Australia Dealer list) - Prior to delivery to the purchaser, the Dealer who is authorized by Ural Australia to sell motorcycles must perform set-up and pre-delivery service.
+- The URAL® motorcycle must be purchased from a dealer within Australia or New Zealand who is authorised by Ural Australia to sell motorcycles (see www.imz-ural.com.au for a complete list of authorised dealers). - Prior to delivery to the purchaser, the dealer who is authorised by Ural Australia to sell motorcycles must perform the complete set-up and pre-delivery procedures.

-Warranty Time Period
+Warranty Time Period for Current Model Year